 “We’re all programmed to some degree to either be a morning lark who wakes up early but struggles to stay up late, or a night owl who stays up late but can’t get up,” says Sammy Margo, chartered physiotherapist and sleep expert.

-Another possible cause of your slow mornings could be your circadian rhythm.
-This is the ‘clock’ that controls your sleep-wake cycle and can be affected by a range of health and lifestyle factors, according to Sammy.
+Another possible reason for your slow mornings is your circadian rhythm.
+This is the ‘clock’ that controls your sleep-wake cycle and can be affected by a range of health and lifestyle factors, according to Margo.

-While there isn't much you can do to change your genes so you're suddenly leaping out of bed at 6am every morning, there are lifestyle changes you can put in place to make sure you are successfully completing your sleep cycle every night, which will make it much easier to wake up early.
+While there isn't much you can do to change your genes so you're suddenly leaping out of bed at 6am every morning, there are lifestyle changes you can put in place.
+Knowing how to fall asleep will make sure you're successfully completing your sleep cycle every night, which will make it much easier to wake up early.

 1. Work out your ideal bedtime

 If you feel tired and groggy when your alarm wakes you up, it’s probably because it has disturbed your sleep cycles.

 “Sleep inertia occurs when you wake suddenly during slow-wave sleep (deep sleep),” explains Lisa Artis from the Sleep Council.
 “The brainstem arousal system is the part of the brain responsible for basic physical functioning.
 Though it’s activated immediately upon waking, our prefrontal cortex (PFC), which oversees decision-making and self-control, takes a while to get going.
 It can be up to 30 minutes for our PFC to catch up with the rest of our body.”